Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-remote-access.md

 4. Make a new folder for the program: `sudo mkdir /opt/ngrok`
 5. Move `ngrok` file there: `sudo mv ngrok /opt/ngrok`
 6. Make a config folder: `mkdir ~/.ngrok`
-7. Fill in the following: `nano ~/.ngrok/ngrok.yml`
+7. Fill in the following: `nano ~/.ngrok/ngrok.yml`. **We advise changing the basic auth credentials below to something more secure**

 ```yml
 authtoken: <add your ngrok auth token here, find in nrgok dashboard>